 Before using any appliances ALWAYS fully charge the battery first.
 Make this a daily mantra.

 Charging the battery.
 The sun rises and sets in a different place every day of the year.
 It also varies in angle of ascent/ descent and speed – both higher and faster in the summer – as well as the amount of power it gives out.
 How often you need to align them is therefore something you have to develop a feel for, it’s usually between 30-60 minutes.
-Make a habit of checking the display panel too, this not only tells you what is happening but teaches you as well.
-During the charging phase, wait until the voltage reaches 14.8.
-That’s the highest it is ever going to go, then drops back to 14.2.
+The display panel (if you have one) will tell you what is happening, during the charging phase you will see the wattage coming in, wait until that stops or the voltage reaches 14.8.
+That’s the highest the voltage is ever going to go, then drops it back to 14.2.
 ONLY then, and if still sunny, can you use appliances (up to a maximum of 100 watts for 150-170 watts of panel, 50 watts for 100 watts of panel).
 If at any time the voltage drops below 14.0 switch off the load and check the alignment.
+If you don’t have a meter you can use a mathematical formula: CHARGE TIME (hrs) = the number of Ah used x 1.15 divided by the CHARGE RATE.
+The CHARGE RATE being the real amount of watts coming in from the panels (say 50% of rated) divided by the voltage of the battery.

 Using the battery at night.
 The very first time you need to check the voltage first.
 This is to discover what the true 100% voltage is (every battery differs), which will only become apparent two hours after power has stopped coming in.
 For some reason it’s not marked on the battery.
 Once you know that, then comes the hard bit, working out what the voltage should be when you have used only 10% (the maximum you should ever consume).
 The simplest method is to choose a 12 volt appliance (not 240 v, as the inverter consumes some power too) and run it for 10% of your battery Ah capacity x 12 then divided by the appliance wattage.
 This gives you the length of time (in hours).
 At the end of that note the voltage, after letting it rest for about half an hour.
 The only other thing you need to know about the battery is how to check the liquid levels.
 This can be really difficult.
 What I’ve done is cut a short piece (about 6”) of brightly coloured plastic pipe, measured the exact distance from the top of the inspection hole down to the maximum liquid level, and threaded a piece of stiff wire through it at this point, so when inserted it rests on the top and inside at the bottom end it should touch the liquid.
 If not top up with distilled water.
 A word of warning, this is acid you are working with, so always wear appropriate gloves and old clothes.
 And have a bottle of baking soda mixed with water (until it becomes a paste) handy to neutralise any spills.